 - You can define Additional data for the targeted population via a dedicated tab.
 This data is stored in additional columns and can only be used for the workflow in progress.
 In particular, you can add data from the Adobe Campaign database tables linked to the query's targeting dimension.
 Consult the Enriching data section.By default, the Remove duplicate rows (DISTINCT) option is checked in the Advanced options of the Additional data tab of the query.
 If the Query activity contains many (from 100) additional data defined, it is recommended to uncheck this option, for performance reasons.
 Beware that unchecking this option can result in getting duplicates, depending on the data queried.

-- In the Transition tab, the Enable an outbound transition option lets you add an outbound transition after the query activity, even if it retrieves no data.The outbound transition's segment code can be personalized using a standard expression and events variables (see Customizing activities with events variables ).
+- In the Transition tab, the Enable an outbound transition option lets you add an outbound transition after the query activity, even if it retrieves no data.The outbound transition's segment code can be personalized using a standard expression and events variables (see Customizing a workflow with external parameters ).

 - Confirm the configuration of your activity and save your workflow.